 Avenue L Missionary Baptist Church

-One of the oldest black congregations in Texas, this church grew from the slave membership of the First Baptist Church of Galveston, organized in 1840 by the Rev. James Huckins.
-By the early 1850’s the blacks were worshiping in a separate building.
+One of the oldest black congregations in Texas, this church grew from the membership of enslaved workers of the First Baptist Church of Galveston, organized in 1840 by the Rev. James Huckins.
+By the early 1850’s the Blacks were worshiping in a separate building.
 In 1855 land for use by the fellowship, then known as the Africa Baptist Church, was purchased from Galveston City Company by First Baptist trustees Gail Borden, Jr., James Huckins, and John S. Sydnor.
 Following the Civil War, the property was formally deeded to the congregation, reorganized under the leadership of the Rev. I. S. Campbell as the First Regular Missionary Baptist Church.
 About 1903, during the pastorate of the Rev. P. A. Shelton, the present name was adopted.

 The 1900 Storm destroyed the 1855 building.
 The Tanner Brothers Contractors and Architects, an African-American firm, constructed the present structure in 1916.
 Visible on the west side behind the brick church is the wooden church of 1904.